Nakai-Nam Theun National Park: Birds

 More than 400 bird species have been identified in Nakai-Nam Theun and the adjacent northern extension.
 This is by far the highest avian species richness of any site yet surveyed in Laos and is the highest recorded in a single protected area in Southeast Asia.

+The park is home to Indochina's largest population of rufous-necked hornbill (Aceros nipalensis).
+Birds present in the park's upper montane forests include the threatened beautiful nuthatch (Sitta formosa), along with species characteristic of the wet evergreen rain forests on the eastern slope of the Annamites, like the Vietnamese crested argus (Rheinardia ocellata) and short-tailed scimitar babbler (Napothera danjoui).

 Languages

 Many endangered Vietic languages are spoken in the Nakai-Nam Theun area.
 The Vietic peoples are the indigenous peoples of the Nakai-Nam Theun area, and have deep knowledge of the local ecology.
 The Saek language, which preserves many archaic phonological features not found in any other Tai language, is also spoken in the area, often alongside Vietic languages in the same villages.
 Saek speakers had lived in the area for about 300 years, and had originally come from Vietnam.
 Bru speakers had moved to the area in the 1800s and 1900s, and now make up the majority of the population.
 Lao and Vietnamese speakers, most of whom are recent migrants, are also found in the vicinity.